nhsconnect/prm-repo-gp2gp-messenger/README.md

 They can be found `utils` directory after running any task from `tasks` file.

 ## Set up
-To replicate the ci environment, we use `dojo` that allows us to work with the codebase without installing any dependencies locally.
+To replicate the CI environment, we use `dojo` that allows us to work with the codebase without installing any dependencies locally.
 Please see the `./tasks` file that includes all the tasks you can use to configure and run the app and the tests.

 If you would like to run the app locally outside `dojo`, you need to: